Photo: Graham Cockill (Officials), Kelly Podbury (Competitions) and Paul Sartain (2016/17 President)

-It endeavours to ensure every athlete – whatever their age or level of experience – belongs to a club that provides the best possible support and environment through schemes such as swim21, the ASA’s 'Quality Mark' for clubs.
+It endeavours to ensure every athlete – whatever their age or level of experience – belongs to a club that provides the best possible support and environment through schemes such as swim21, Swim England’s 'Quality Mark' for clubs.

-Find out more about competitive swimming in England.
+Find out how to get started in competitive swimming in England.

 The English Talent programme is a world-leading, seamless pathway that puts in place performance opportunities for swimmers to develop their skills and potential and progress on to competing for British Swimming at major international competitions.

-Read more on the ASA English Talent pathway in the Teaching and Coaching section of the ASA website.
+Read more on the Swim England English Talent pathway in the Teaching and Coaching section of the Swim England website.